robfatland/zero2x/README.md

   - There is some CI machinery...

 - *README.md* renders as an instruction manual
+  - *load.sh* is edited to reflect the dataset.
+    - It is run once with a 'credentials' argument to establish a safe cloud access path
-  - *load.sh* is edited to reflect the dataset and run with a `load_data` argument
+    - It is run a second time with a `load_data` argument
       - by default this will publish the example *table.csv* data
-    - credentials are entered, used and evaporated
       - a service URL is returned
       - the data are now resident on a cloud database service
-    - the API is now active but only trivially functional: at the service URL
+      - A simple/trivial API is now active at the service URL
-  - *api.py* is edited and pushed to the cloud (`push_api` argument) replacing the default API
-  - *client.ipynb* is modified and used to test the API

-The above process (which is not yet complete) requires about an hour given our assumptions.
+The above steps are the first half of the process.
+They require about an hour given our starting assumptions.
 This does not include the time required to prepare the data as a flat table nor the time to set up the cloud account with credentials.

-It also does not assign the API service a human-friendly DNS entry.
-The basic procedure does not require the Researcher to know about the underlying cloud services.
-These include an API handler ('API Gateway' on AWS, 'fubar' on Google Cloud Platform), a serverless compute function ('AWS Lambda'/'Google Version') and a relational database service ('RDS', 'Big Query or Something').
+The second part of the process involves refining the data access interface or API (Application Programming Interface).

+- *api.py* is edited
+  - *load.sh* is run with a `push_api` argument to pushed the API code to the cloud
+    - This supersedes the default/prior API code
+- *client.ipynb* and/or *client.py* is modified and used to test the API
+- These steps are iterated as needed

-The next step is to iteratively improve upon the Client/Server relationship by editing and testing both *api.py* and *client.ipynb*.
-Once complete the data are available and will incur a monthly cost.
+Once data provisioning and API development are complete the data service will incur a monthly cost.
 Suppose this is $10 per month and the objective is to maintain the data service for five years.
-The total cost is therefore $600 plus any added charges for data downloads.
-Both a pre-pay mechanism and a cost estimate are needed and will be addressed in this proposed work.
+The total cost of $600 might grow depending on data download charges.
+A cost estimate and a pre-pay mechanism are needed and will be addressed in this proposed work.

-Note that once the publication of the data is complete the new (originally cloned) repository becomes the reference for using the API, i.e. for creating a data service Client.
+Note that once the publication of the data is complete the Researcher's modified repository -- particularly the *Clien* code -- becomes the reference for the API, i.e. for anyone to create a data service Client.
 There is no need to create a portal or any other web machinery.
-Once the pre-pay is complete the data will simply be available with no further effort.
+Once the pre-pay provisioning is complete the data will simply be available with no further effort.